2byrds/reg-pilot/signify-ts-test/CONFIGURATION.md

         * Identifier
         * URLs = agent or witness urls
 * Actions
+   * Excplicit
+      * Issue a credential
+         * Cred Alias
+         * Issuer
+         * Issuee
+         * Optionally specify the registry alias to issue the credential on
+   * Implicit
       * user select identifier
         * configure alias filter
       * user select credential
          * configure schema filter
          * configure value filter for diffreent fields
             * for instance the role name
             * for instance the issuer aid
         * filter by 'chain'? (i.e. the chain of schemas or issuers)
         * other filters?
 See filtering logic for keria
        * user fetch other user oobis (schemas, etc)
        * user creates other user contacts... this should map perfectly to the user names, etc. in the configuration file
        * user resolve contact oobis
        * Some users issue credentials
            * Same configurable attributes as the credential selection filter above
            * Should be the same regardless of multi-sig/single-sig
            * The configured issuer/issuee tells us which user issues the credential and which user to send it to
       * Some users accept credentials
       * Some users verify credentials
+      * When issuing, if the optional regisry isn't specified, then create a one-to-one mapping to the registry and the credential being issued.